To go to our "Events" page click Here

 Barbara Marcom, Member-at-Large #3

-My husband and I have been married for 48 years in December.
+My husband and I have been married for 60 years in December.
 I am a Native Oregonian.
 I graduated from McMinnville, High in 1963.
 He is originally from Texas.
 We met while we were both in the navy.
-We have lived on our ranch for eleven years and have been raising our Heritage Spanish Goats for the last five.
-This is the baby in my husband's "Back Page Story" In the December issue of the newsletter.
+We have lived on our ranch for twenty two years and raised our Heritage Spanish Goats for nineteen years.
+Currently we raise a small number of Nubian goats, chickens and rabbits.

 Harless Marcom, Member-at-Large #4